Spooked by Trump tariffs, investors see few good options

 Much of Wall Street’s optimism in recent months has rested on expectations that tax cuts and healthy economic growth would push corporate earnings sharply higher in 2018.
 Analysts on average expect S&P 500 earnings to expand 19 percent this year, according to Thomson Reuters I/B/E/S.

-Federated Global Allocation fund portfolio manager Steve Chiavarone called Trump’s trade plan “frustrating and unfortunate.”
+Federated Global Allocation fund portfolio manager Steve Chiavarone called Trump’s trade plan“frustrating and unfortunate.”
 Still, Chiavarone said he expects strong earnings expectations to keep supporting stock prices, unless the European Union and China retaliate seriously against the United States.

-(Reporting by Noel Randewich; additional reporting by Lewis Krauskopf, Chuck Mikolajczak, David Randall, and April Joyner in New York; Editing by Alden Bentley)
+Reporting by Noel Randewich; additional reporting by Lewis Krauskopf, Chuck Mikolajczak, David Randall, and April Joyner in New York; Editing by Alden Bentley